· Alex Harris · Trending

 Chappell Roan The Giver Meaning and Review: A Country-Pop Anthem

-If you’ve been waiting for a song that merges classic country elements with playful, bold lyricism, The Giver by Chappell Roan delivers with style.
+If you’ve been waiting for a song that merges classic country elements with vibrant lyricism that challenges the norm, The Giver by Chappell Roan delivers exactly what you’ve been craving.

 The Rise of Chappell Roan